tlsnotary/tlsnotary/data/documentation/AuditorGuide.md

 1. Accept any form of 'evidence' that the auditee offers **in place of** TLSNotary audits (assuming this is not explicitly allowed in the contract).
 2. Accept the proof from a auditing session that has abnormally terminated, especially not after a long time, as the auditee might increase his chance to brute-force the secret in the extended period of time permitted.
-3. Release your escrow prematurely before you are absolutely certain about the outcome of the audit.
+3. Sign the final multisig redemption payment prematurely before you are absolutely certain about the outcome of the audit.